pineapplemachine/mach.d/mach/range/readme.md

-`lexorder` optionally accepts an ordering function that is applied to each element.
+`lexorder` optionally accepts an ordering function that is applied to each pair of correlating elements.
 It should return 0 when the elements are equal, -1 when the first element precedes the second, and +1 when the first element follows the second.

 ``` D
 import mach.text.ascii;